CristobalNavarroSchanentgen/olympian-2/CONSTRUCTION.md

 - **WebSocket Support**: Real-time updates for conversations and messages
 - **Ollama Integration**: AI service connection for title generation

-## 🚧 NEXT IMPLEMENTATION: Step 4 - End-to-End Testing & Integration
+## ✅ COMPLETED IMPLEMENTATION: Step 4 - End-to-End Testing & Integration

 ### Objective
 Verify the complete chat history and auto-title generation workflow is working end-to-end with the UI.